buildandtell/ahilapaati/content/interviews/3/krishnashish.en.md

   - Gamer
 ---

 > **Note:** This article is also [available in Assamese](/interviews/3/krishnashish/).
 Thanks to Monali Barman for the help in translation.
-We sadly could not translate word by word :(
+We sadly could not translate everything :(

 ![](/interviews/3/portrait.jpg)